grpc/proposal/L41-node-server-async-bind.md

    * @param creds Server credentials object to be used for SSL.
-   * @param callback Callback to be called asynchronously with the result of binding the port */ bindAsync(port: string, creds: ServerCredentials, callback: (port: number)=>void): void;
+   * @param callback Callback to be called asynchronously with the result of binding the port */ bindAsync(port: string, creds: ServerCredentials, callback: (error: Error, port: number)=>void): void;
 }
 ```

 The semantics of the arguments are exactly the same as with the existing `bind` method, and the semantics of the port passed to the callback are identical to the semantics of the return value of the existing `bind` method: a negative number indicates failure, and a positive number indicates success binding to that port number.
+An error will also be passed to the callback if `port` is negative.

 ## Rationale

 The semantics of `bindAsync` would be identical to the semantics of `bind` except it is asynchronous, so the name communicates that.
 Keeping the semantics and API as similar as possible minimizes the work need to transition between the two.
+The semantically redundant `error` is passed to the callback for greater consistency with other Node APIs, so that it can be used with functions such as `util.promisify()`.
 We could also implement the asynchrony using promises, but a callback based API is more consistent with the rest of the existing API.
 In the future, promise support could be added, perhaps by returning a promise when no callback is provided.

 ## Implementation